alexrutar/ramify/README.md

 - Memory efficient streaming implementation: new vertices are not requested until the parent vertex has been rendered.
 - Robust support for metadata via annotations and custom marker characters.
-- Generic over ordered hierarchical data with efficient iteration over immediate children.
+- Generic over ordered hierarchical data ([directed acyclic graphs](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) with efficient iteration over immediate children.
 - No dependencies other than the standard library.

 Interested?